somedatapacket/docs.humio.com/content/administration/adding-a-node.md

 cluster node can adversely impact performance and you might want to do it during the night or similar._

-To move a fraction of the total data stored in the cluster to the node, the fraction shown in the _Archive_ column follow these steps:
+To move a fraction of the total data stored in the cluster to the node, the fraction shown in the _Storage_ column follow these steps:

 1. Select the node in the Cluster UI